 I’ve lived in one of the country’s worst areas for commutes, and my current daily commute ranges from 30 to 75 minutes each way depending on traffic, time of day, and the weather.
 As a busy working mom, I’d much rather spend that time with my kids or doing anything but being stuck behind the wheel!

-If you have to schlep yourself to work each day, here are my secrets to a stress-free commute:
+If you have to schlep yourself to work each day, here are my secrets to a less stressful commute:

 1. Listen to Podcasts